Skip to main content

-For most people, 4th January is not a remarkable day unless you were born on that day.
-For Beyonce however it was one of those days that she would never forget.
-Her company got sued for not providing enough web accessibility (aka "a11y") to visually impaired users.
-Sadly, this is nothing new.
-Not everyone knows about web accessibility, fewer people understand it, and unfortunately, not many people care.
-But as front end developers, we should care since we are the ones enabling accessibility on sites.
+For most people, 4th January is just another day.
+For Beyonce, it was one she’d never forget.
+Her company got sued for not providing enough web accessibility (aka “a11y”) to visually impaired users.
+Sadly, this isn’t new.
+Not everyone knows about web accessibility, fewer people understand it, and not many people care.
+But as front-end developers, we should care.
+We’re the ones wiring up accessibility on sites.

-It's undeniable that the web has turned visual over the past decade.
-Just think about the number of images, videos, and other visual elements that are available on a single webpage.
-Today, we have Instagram who spearheaded visual storytelling; e-commerce sites are now displaying 360-degree videos of their products along with high-definition images to increase the number of sales and to convince customers to buy a product.
-With a fun analogy, we can say that ten years ago, people used to say that they have a cat, then they started posting images of their cat, and today they are posting videos about the cat.
+The web has turned visual over the past decade.
+Think about the sheer number of images, videos and visual elements crammed onto a single webpage.
+Instagram spearheaded visual storytelling.
+E-commerce sites now display 360-degree videos of their products alongside high-definition images to push sales.
+With a fun analogy: ten years ago, people used to say they had a cat, then they started posting images of their cat, and today they’re posting videos of the cat.

 If you’re interested in learning more about how the web has turned visual, check out the State of Visual Media Report by Cloudinary.